smiakchilo/aem-crash-course/lessons/2.11/part2.md

 Same as with the `MANIFEST.MF` file, you might one day have the need to add a missing service definition manually.

 <small>It may happen, in particular, when creating unit tests for a service.
-If you wish to run tests one by one (via, e.g., the IntelliJ IDEA interface and not with a Maven command), you might face the situation that the service descriptions for test services are not created or are obsolete.
-It is the Maven plugin that creates the definitions, and the plugin has not been run.
-Instead, you can copy an XML file(-s) from the `target` folder of the "original" module and paste into the manually created `OSGI-INF` folder under the test resources root. </small>
+If you wish to run tests one by one (via, e.g., the IntelliJ IDEA interface and not with a Maven command), you might face the situation that the service descriptions for test services are not at all created or are obsolete.
+It is the Maven plugin that creates the definitions, and the plugin has not been run in this case.
+Instead, you can copy an XML file(-s) from the `target` folder of the "original" module and paste in the manually created `OSGI-INF` folder under the test resources root. </small>
 </details>

 ### How services commute.
 Referencing a service